 This is how it looks on the Betfair website:

 And this is how it looks in the BetDriver program:

 This type of bet is familiar to everyone who has ever played in a bookmaker’s office.
 You need to select a specific event for which the bookmaker offers its own odd.
 If you suppose the event to happen, then bet a certain amount of money on this event.
 In case of a win, you get back the amount of the bet and the net profit, which depends on the selected odd.

 In the case of an exchange, the bookmaker is excluded from the chain.
-A real person, who has opposite views on the sporting event outcome, is playing against you.
+A real person, who has opposite views on the sporting event selection, is playing against you.
 You choose a suitable odd and place a bet on it.
 If the bet amount is less than or equal to the bid amount, then your bet is accepted.

 You may specify your odd for this event and place any amount of money on it.
-In this case, the bet is accepted when there is a participant ready to bet the same amount of money on your odd, but with the opposite point of view on the event outcome.
+In this case, the bet is accepted when there is a participant ready to bet the same amount of money on your odd, but with the opposite point of view on the event selection.